Tag Archives: Small Town

 The Dressmaker is a fun revenge drama set in a rural small town in Australia.
 I use the word ‘fun’ because of the dialogue, characters, cinematography and the haute couture fashion and colours of the 1950s.

 The character played by Hugo Weaving is the source of several laughs and a definite highlight.
-As always, the film’s star, Kate Winslet delivers a wonderful performance.
-The movie’s beautiful soundtrack, courtesy of composer, David Hirschfelder is also another plus.
+And, as always, the film’s star, Kate Winslet, delivers a wonderful performance.
+The movie’s beautiful soundtrack, courtesy of composer David Hirschfelder, is also another plus.

 The Dressmaker (2015), Kate winslet, Liam Hemsworth

-Directed by Jocelyn Moorhouse and based on the novel by Rosalie Ham, watch The Dressmaker because it’s good and you probably won’t be able to guess how things are going to unfold until they do.
+Directed by Jocelyn Moorhouse and based on the novel by Rosalie Ham, I say watch The Dressmaker because it’s good.
+Furthermore, you probably won’t be able to guess how things will unfold before they do.

 Sarah Snook, Judy Davis, and Liam Hemsworth also star.
 Here’s the trailer for a taster.

-Happy Film Loving 🙂
+Happy Film Loving,

 G